-Minnesota Malicious Punishment of a Child Attorneys
+Malicious Punishment of a Child Attorneys

-This is wrought with issues, though.
-First, what is considered unreasonable force or cruel discipline is certainly debatable.
+Minnesota Statute 609.377 sets out the criminal act and consequences for malicious punishment of a child in Minnesota.
+It may seem straightforward, but there are a number of legal issues that make this charge potentially difficult for the State.
+What is considered unreasonable force or cruel discipline is certainly debatable.
 As we learned in the Adrian Peterson case, differing viewpoints exist of what is unreasonable and/or cruel.
 Second, the act must be excessive under the circumstances.
 This requires an analysis of the circumstances surrounding the alleged criminal act.
 What may be considered unreasonable and/or cruel in one scenario may not be in a different scenario.
 The bottom line is there is likely room to debate whether the act is criminal – which is good enough to create reasonable doubt.
 A good legal defense requires a careful analysis of these issues.

 It should also be noted that only certain individuals can be charged with this crime: parents, legal guardians, or caretakers.
+Other individuals would be charged with some level of domestic assault.

 A person charged with this crime will face either a gross misdemeanor or a felony – depending on the level of harm caused and/or facts of the case.